Dehghanni/Teofl/Writing.md

 **General**

+Heavenly body

+Eat/partake of/ ingest

-Quarry the valuable metals from the surface of the asteroids
+Prospect and Quarry the valuable metals from the surface of the asteroids

 Problem/trouble/challenge/concern